 1742: The Celsius scale was developed by Anders Celsius, revolutionizing scientific measurements.

-20th Century: Digital thermometers begin replacing mercury due to safety and precision.
+20th Century: Digital thermometers began to replace mercury thermometers due to their improved safety and precision.

 21st Century: Infrared and electronic thermometers have become mainstream, driven by consumer electronics and the need for instant readings.